-This GIIA covers the low-lying coastal plain from the west of Littlehampton (where it intersects with the Arun Blue-Green Corridor and the Coastal Communities GIIA) through to Chichester in the north and Bognor Regis and the Manhood Peninsular in the south.
+This GIIA covers the low-lying coastal plain from the west of Littlehampton (where it intersects with the Arun Blue-Green Corridor and the Coastal Communities GIIA) through to Chichester in the north and Bognor Regis and the Manhood Peninsular in the south, including Chichester Harbour AONB.
 This area is important for crops and horticulture, along with areas internationally important for wildlife.
 The plain crosses Chichester and Arun local authority areas, requiring a joined-up approach to developing strategic approaches.